Ryan1997123/FrontEndDevelopmentCode/LearnSecondaryNavigation FreshDeals Blueberries project/README.md

 <body>
   <h1>FreshDeals: Blueberries  </h1>

-  <h3>This project is from Codecademy's "Learn Secondary Navigation" second in the Front-End Engineering Course.</h3>
+  <h3>This project is from Codecademy's "Learn Secondary Navigation" section in the Front-End Engineering Course.</h3>

  <p>In the browser to the right, there is a site for buying groceries.
 The currently selected product is “Organic Blueberries”.
 If you landed on this page, one may have some questions.</p>